Vodafone Automotive 5375 Wired Siren

 This makes it great for installing in those tight hard to access locations which make it difficult for a would be thief to get at.

-Which alarms will it work with?
+Which car alarms does the 5375 siren work with?

-Which Vodafone Automotive Siren should you choose?
+Which Vodafone Automotive siren should you choose?

 Well… They both workout about the same price once installed.
 The 5375 is more work as the cable needs running into the cabin, which on some new cars can be a real pain.
 My recommendation is letting your installer decide with is most suitable for your vehicle.